arduino/app-bricks-py/src/arduino/app_peripherals/camera/README.md

 ## Camera Types
 The Camera class provides automatic camera type detection based on the format of its source argument. keyword arguments will be propagated to the underlying implementation.

-Note: constructor arguments (except source) must be provided in keyword format to forward them correctly to the specific camera implementations.
+Note: Camera's constructor arguments (except those in its signature) must be provided in keyword format to forward them correctly to the specific camera implementations.

-The underlying camera implementations can be instantiated explicitly (V4LCamera, IPCamera and WebSocketCamera), if needed.
+The underlying camera implementations can also be instantiated explicitly (V4LCamera, IPCamera and WebSocketCamera), if needed.

 ### V4L Cameras
 For local USB cameras and V4L-compatible devices.